Memories on My Porch and the Fifth Annual Binghamton Porchfest this Sunday

 Sometimes when it rains now, it takes me back to my youth, sitting on that porch and listening to the rain.
 I find myself smiling and thinking of a time when life was so much simpler.

-When I heard that Binghamton was having their fourth annual Porchfest this Sunday, it brought back all of those great memories that I had when I was growing up.
+When I heard that Binghamton was having their fifth annual Porchfest this Sunday, it brought back all of those great memories that I had when I was growing up.

-It looks like it will be a good day to take a walk as the West Side is the Fest Side with clouds and temperatures around 80 and it's taking place from 12 to 7 p.m.
+It looks like it will be a great day to take a walk on the West Side with clouds and temperatures at 80 and it's taking place from 12 to 7 p.m.

 Go here to see all the activities that will be happening at Sunday's PorchFest.
 When you think of a porch, what do you think of?